 Greenfields Petroleum Corporation ("Greenfields" or the "Company"), incorporated in the Cayman Islands, is a junior oil and natural gas exploration and development corporation focused on the development and production of proven oil and gas reserves principally in the Republic of Azerbaijan ("Azerbaijan").
-The head office of the Company is located at 211 Highland Cross Drive, Suite 227, Houston, Texas, 77073, U.S.A., and the registered office is located at 190 Elgin Avenue, George Town, Grand Cayman, KY1-9005, Cayman Islands.
-The Company's common shares and convertible debentures are listed on Toronto's TSX - Venture Exchange ("TSX-V") under the trading symbols "GNF" and "GNF.DB", respectively.
+The head office of the Company is located at 211 Highland Cross Drive, Suite 250, Houston, Texas, 77073, U.S.A., and the registered office is located at 190 Elgin Avenue, George Town, Grand Cayman, KY1-9005, Cayman Islands.
+The Company's common shares and convertible debentures are listed on the Toronto's TSX Venture Exchange ("TSXV") under the trading symbols "GNF" and "GNF.DB", respectively.

-The Company owns 33.33% interest in Bahar Energy Limited ("Bahar Energy"), a joint venture that on December 22, 2009 entered into an Exploration, Rehabilitation, Development and Production Sharing Agreement (the "ERDPSA") with the State Oil Company of Azerbaijan ("SOCAR") and its affiliate SOCAR Oil Affiliate ("SOA") in respect of the offshore block known as the Bahar Project ("Bahar Project"), which consists of the Contract Rehabilitation Area ("Contract Rehabilitation Area") including the Bahar Gas Field and the Gum Deniz Oil Field and the Exploration Area ("Exploration Area").
+The Company owns 33.33% interest in Bahar Energy Limited ("Bahar Energy" or "BEL" or "Joint Venture"), a joint venture that on December 22, 2009 entered into an Exploration, Rehabilitation, Development and Production Sharing Agreement (the "ERDPSA") with the State Oil Company of Azerbaijan ("SOCAR") and its affiliate SOCAR Oil Affiliate ("SOA") in respect of the offshore block known as the Bahar Project ("Bahar Project"), which consists of the Contract Rehabilitation Area ("Contract Rehabilitation Area") including the Bahar Gas Field and the Gum Deniz Oil Field and the Exploration Area ("Exploration Area").
+The remaining 66.67% interest in Bahar Energy is owned by Baghlan Group Limited ("Baghlan").

 Bahar Energy has an 80% participating interest and SOA has a 20% participating interest in the ERDPSA (together the "Contractors or Contractor Parties").
 Bahar Energy formed Bahar Energy Operating Company Limited ("BEOC") for the purpose of acting as Operator of the Bahar Project on behalf of the Contractor Parties under the ERDPSA.